mavlink/mavros/README.md

 **A MAVLink-to-ROS 2 bridge for drones.**

-MAVROS turns a MAVLink autopilot (PX4, ArduPilot, …) into a set of familiar ROS 2 topics, services and parameters, so you can program a drone in ROS the same way you would program any other robot — no need to speak MAVLink.
+MAVROS turns a MAVLink autopilot (PX4, ArduPilot, Flix, …) into a set of familiar ROS 2 topics, services and parameters, so you can program a drone in ROS the same way you would program any other robot — no need to speak MAVLink.